Empirical risk minimization for heavy-tailed losses: Proofs

 and let

 As a function of $\mu$, $B_f^+(\mu,\ep)$ is a quadratic polynomial such that $\mu_f^+(\ep)$ is an upper bound of the smallest root of $B_f^+(\mu,\ep)$.
 Similarly, $\mu_f^-(\ep)$ is a lower bound of the largest root of $B_f^-(\mu,\ep)$.
-Implicitly we assumed that these roots always exist.
+Implicitly, we assumed that these roots always exist.
 This is not always the case but a simple condition on $\alpha$ guarantees that these roots exists.
-In particular, $ 1-\alpha^2v-2\alpha\ep\ge 0 $ guarantees that $ B_f^+(\mu,\ep)=0 $ and $ B_f^-(\mu,\ep)=0 $ have at least one solution.
+In particular, $ 1-\alpha^2v-2\alpha\ep\ge0 $ guarantees that $ B_f^+(\mu,\ep)=0 $ and $ B_f^-(\mu,\ep)=0 $ have at least one solution.
 This condition will always be satisfied by our choice of $\epsilon$ and $\alpha$.

-Still following the ideas of \cite{Cat10}, the next lemma bounds $\ol{r}_f (\mu)$ by the quadratic polynomials $B^+$ and $B^-$.
-The lemma will help us compare the zero of $\ol{r}_f (\mu)$ to the zeros of these quadratic functions. \begin{lem} For any fixed $f\in \F$ and $\mu \in \R$,
+Still following the ideas of \cite{Cat10}, the next lemma bounds $\ol {r}_f (\mu)$ by the quadratic polynomials $B^+$ and $B^-$.
+The lemma will help us compare the zero of $\ol{r}_f (\mu)$ to the zeros of these quadratic functions.